AssemblyScript/website/src/concepts.md

 }
 ```

-There are no union types, but a similar effect can be achieved with generics:
+There are no union types yet, but a similar effect can be achieved with generics:

 ```ts
 // 😢